+CREDITS BY SEMESTER/YEAR

+78 credits

-78 credits YEAR ONE YEAR TWO
+YEAR ONE YEAR TWO YEAR THREE

-YEAR THREE

-nmer/Fall:  uary/Spring: 🗋
+Fall: Summer/Fall: Summer/Fall:

+January/Spring: January/Spring: January/Spring: 🗆

 TOTAL:

 Option A is chosen by students who aspire to ordained ministry or other ecclesial ministries.
 Those considering ordination must be mindful of denomination ordination requirements.